 Standard Dartboard | 20 | 1 | 18 | 4 | 13 | 6 | 10 | 15 | 2 | 17 | 3 | 19 | 7 | 16 | 8 | 11 | 14 | 9 | 12 | 5 |

-The boards are dyed jet black so that the embedded metal scoring segment dividers and numbers can easily be seen.
-The board also need to be kept immersed in water when not in use otherwise the board will dry out and split only removing for an hour or two prior to play.
+The boards are dyed jet black to easily see the embedded metal scoring segment dividers and numbers.
+The board must also be immersed in water when not in use.
+Otherwise, the board will dry out and split.
+Remove the board from the water an hour or two before play.

 The dartboard should hang securely from a wall so that the height of the centre bull is 5ft 3ins / 161cm* from the floor.
 The toe-line or Oche 7ft 6ins / 229 cm shall be clearly marked and should be at least 18ins long.
 The toe line can be just a painted line on the ground or a securely raised line indicator such as a piece of wood or metal.
 The latter is preferable as the thrower has firm edge to rest his/her foot against.